HopelessProgrammingInterns/hpi-websiteklub-docker/README.md

 1. Create a php/html page in `frame/static/`.
 2. Add another `case '/your-path'` in `frame/index.php` that includes your file.

+### Static Resources

+All static resources can be placed in the `frame/static-files` folder, from which they wil be directly accessible.

 ### Create a database backup

 TODO